A rendered image of our new sour beer 'Feet Up Thursda''

 Colour

-The color of these beers can vary widely, from pale straw-yellow to vibrant reds and deep, earthy browns.
+The colour of a sour beer can vary widely, from pale straw-yellow to vibrant reds and deep, earthy browns.
 This variation largely depends on the specific style, the types of malts used, any fruit additions, and whether the beer has been barrel-aged.
 For example, a fruited variety made with raspberries might take on a rich pink hue, while a darker, aged version could develop deep amber or mahogany tones.
-Each color hints at the flavors and ingredients used in the brewing process.
+Each colour hints at the flavous and ingredients used in the brewing process of a sour beer.

 • Berliner Weisse – Pale yellow and cloudy